 All of the benefits of learning at home with teacher support and full academic credit

 Oak Meadow School is an internationally accredited kindergarten through twelfth grade distance learning institution, and the first distance learning school ever to be named a candidate for accreditation by the prestigious New England Association of Schools & Colleges (NEASC).
-We are also an Approved Independent School in the State of Vermont and fully accredited by the SACS/CASI.
+We are also an Approved Independent School in the State of Vermont.
 According to the regulations in many states, when you enroll in Oak Meadow School, you may not need to file an “intent to homeschool” with the local school district.
 We recommend that you check with your local Department of Education or homeschooling groups for specific information about your state’s requirements.
 The Home School Legal Defense Association (HSLDA) is another excellent resource.

 A complete curriculum for all subjects

 Our dynamic curriculum ensures that you are providing your child with a creative, well-rounded and academically complete education.
 Our curriculum is developed by professional educators and is closely aligned with a broad range of state standards as well as Oak Meadow’s founding educational philosophy.
 In grades K-12, you will receive everything you need for a complete school year across all subject areas.
 Learn more about our mission and educational philosophy.

 Our professional and caring teachers provide support, evaluation, and grading for assignments, projects, and tests.
 Our teachers strive to develop close relationships with their students and are available by both email and telephone for the support you and your children may need.
 Many families choose to continue working with the same teacher over the course of several grades.
 The narrative evaluations and transcripts provided by your teacher become part of your child’s official academic record.